ricobandy/ricobandy.github.io/_posts/2020-03-13-Postman-HTB.md

 ### TCP Port 6379

 From the nmap printout, I could see that redis is running on this port.
 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 By default Redis binds to all the interfaces and has no authentication at all.
 The version of redis running on the server is 4.0.9.
-I can connect to verify if authentication is reuqired or not using telnet:
+I can connect to verify if authentication is required or not using telnet:

 ```
 $ telnet 10.10.10.160 6379